WGN-TV Chicago Weather

 App Description

 When in doubt, Chicago turns to WGN-TV chief meteorologist Tom Skilling and his team to understand the weather.
-With the Chicago Weather Center app, you will have the latest forecasts and reports on current conditions from Chicago's superman of meteorology with you wherever you go.
+With the WGN-TV Chicago Weather app, you will have the latest forecasts and reports on current conditions from Chicago's superman of meteorology with you wherever you go.

 Features